cherry-leki/GCT522_ComputerGraphics/HW4/HW4_BlendShape_20183151_ChaelinKim/Readme.txt

 * How to use command
 1. Open the "HW4_blendshape.mb" scene file.
 2. Register the plugin "BlendShape.mll" file in Maya.
-   : Windows -> Settings/Preferences -> Plug-in Manager
+   (Windows -> Settings/Preferences -> Plug-in Manager)
   2-1.
-Check the
+Check if the plugin is correctly registered.
+        - Commands: doBlendShape
+        - Dependency nodes: clDeformer
-3. Select the target mesh() and type "deformer -type clDeformer" in MEL Command
+3. Select the target mesh "tgt_neutral" and execute the MEL command "deformer -type clDeformer".
+   If the command is executed correctly, you can see the "clDeformer1" is made and that node has two attributes.
+	- Blend Mesh:
+	- Blend Weight: (0.0 ~ 1.0)
+4. Select source meshes and created deformer "clDeformer1"
+5. Execute the MEL command "doBlendShape".
+   If the command is executed correctly, you can see source meshes are registered in the form of "Blend Mesh" attributes and the corresponding "Blend Weight" attributes are generated.
+6. See the target mesh's facial expression is changed by changing values of "Blend Weight" attributes.